Luis Guzman

 Luis Guzmán Biography

-Luis Guzmán is an American actor of Puerto Rican descent, who has appeared in films such as "Crocodile Dundee II", "Carlito's Way", and "Boogie Nights".
-He often portrayed secondary characters - gangsters, in which he was quite convincing due to his distinctive appearance, or policemen, but was later invited for leading roles, for example, in the drama "John from Cincinnati" or the thriller "Perpetual Grace, LTD".
+Luis Guzmán is an American actor of Puerto Rican descent who's appeared in films like "Crocodile Dundee II", "Carlito's Way", and "Boogie Nights".
+He often played supporting characters - gangsters (which he nailed thanks to his distinctive look) or cops - but later landed leading roles in projects like the drama "John from Cincinnati" and the thriller "Perpetual Grace, LTD".
 He is also known for his role as Gomez Addams in Tim Burton's series "Wednesday".

 Luis Guzman